-This course is designed to further the student's knowledge of dental hygiene comprehensive patient care to include block/local anesthesia, nitrous oxide and pain management.
+This course is designed to further the student's knowledge of dental hygiene comprehensive patient care to include block/local anesthesia, nitrous oxide, pain management, and advanced techniques in nonsurgical periodontal therapy.
 Prerequisite: Grade of "C" or better in all of the previous Dental Hygiene courses.